neelansh15/vue-ultimate-skeleton-cards/README.md

 [Check out the guide and demo](http://vusc.surge.sh) for full information.
 This is just an overview.

-> **Note:** This version is for Vue 2.
-A new version for Vue 3 :rocket: is under development and will be released soon :smiley:

 Vue Ultimate Skeleton Cards (Or VUSC for short) is a cool customizable skeleton card plugin for VueJS.
 It gives you *two* ways of defining a skeleton card that **suits your needs**.